Power Lies Trembling: a three-book review

 Another of Singh’s most striking case studies was of a low-level Ghanaian soldier, Jerry Rawlings, who carried out a successful coup with less than a dozen armed troops.
 He was able to succeed in large part because the government had shown weakness by airing warnings about the threat Rawlings posed, and pleas not to cooperate with him.
 This may seem absurd, but Singh does a great job characterizing what it’s like to be a soldier confronted by revolutionaries in the fog of war, hearing all sorts of rumors that something big is happening, but with no real idea how many people are supporting the coup.
 In that situation, by far the easiest option is to stand aside, lest you find yourself standing alone against the new government.
 And the more people stand aside, the more snowballing social proof the revolutionaries have.
 So our takeaway from the Soviet coup attempt shouldn’t be that making a fact is inherently difficult—just that rank and firepower are no substitute for information control.

-I don’t think of Singh as totally disproving the two other theories of coups—we should probably think of them as all describing complementary dynamics.
+I don’t think of Singh as totally disproving the two other theories of coups—they probably all describe complementary dynamics.
 For example, if the Soviet generals had captured Yeltsin in their initial strike, he wouldn’t have had the chance to win the subsequent coordination game.
-And though Singh gives a lot of good historical analysis, he’s somewhat light on advance predictions.
-But Singh’s model is still powerful enough that I expect it should constrain our expectations in many ways.
+And though Singh gives a lot of good historical analysis, he’s light on advance predictions.
+But Singh’s model is still powerful enough that it should constrain our expectations in many ways.
 For example, I’d predict based on Singh’s theory that radio will still be important for coups in developing countries, even now that it’s no longer the main news source for most people.
 The internet can convey much more information much more quickly, but radio is still better for creating common knowledge, in part because of its limitations (like having a fixed small number of channels).
 If you think of other predictions which help distinguish these three theories of coups, do let me know.

 From explaining coups to explaining everything